 We are actively engaged with all other state agencies in addressing our energy use and greenhouse gas emissions, water use, waste management and the indirect impacts of our purchasing.

-The DNR has over 30 sites with renewable energy installations.
-Most of those are photovoltaic installations that use sunlight to generate electrical power.
-One site has a wind turbine and multiple sites use roof-mounted solar hot water heaters to heat campground shower water, saving the cost and reducing emissions of greenhouse gases.
+The DNR has 28 sites with renewable energy installations.
+Most of those are photovoltaic installations that use sunlight to generate electrical power and multiple sites use roof-mounted solar hot water heaters to heat campground shower water, saving the cost and reducing emissions of greenhouse gases.

 All Renewable Energy Activity at DNR